-2.4.4 Reducing a Continuous Dissolved Oxygen (DO) Dataset to Daily DO Δ Values and Computing a 7-day Moving Average DO Δ
+2.4.4 Reducing a Continuous Dissolved Oxygen (DO) Dataset to Daily DO Delta Values and Computing a 7-day Moving Average DO Delta

 The department recommends the PME MiniDOT dissolved oxygen (DO) and temperature logger for continuous monitoring of DO.
-Other instruments (e.g., YSI EXO2 or EXO3 sondes) are also excellent for this work, but they are larger and more expensive because they can collect many more water quality variables than is generally necessary, and their data files will require more manipulation to use the department's Delta Calculator.
+Other instruments (e.g., YSI EXO2 or EXO3 sondes) are also excellent for this work, but they are larger and more expensive because they can collect many more water quality variables than are needed here, and their data files will require more manipulation to use the department's Delta Calculator.

 Continuous DO datasets must undergo quality control with data flags applied according to applicable department SOPs.
-Continuous DO datasets can then be reduced to daily DO Δ values using an Excel spreadsheet tool (Delta Calculator) available from the department (check with the Adaptive Management Program Scientist).
+Continuous DO datasets can then be reduced to daily DO delta values (i.e., daily DO maximum minus the daily DO minimum) using an Excel spreadsheet tool ("Delta Calculator") available from the department (check with the Adaptive Management Program Scientist).
 To use the Delta Calculator, continuous data files need to be formatted as shown in Figure 2-2 or the Delta Calculator will not function.
 Critical components are:

-- Provide a Staton ID name in cell B1. - The instrument's logging interval (minutes) must be entered in cell B5 as a number. - Launch, deployment, and retrieval times must be entered in cells B6 to B8 formatted as shown. - The order of the columns for (see rows 19, 20) from left to right must be as shown.
-Mountain Standard Time (column C) must be formatted as shown; the program uses this time column. - You will need to have added the two flag columns to the spreadsheet, they are not part of any instrument output. - The first row of continuous data must begin on row 21. - When finished, the formatted tab must be the tab furthest to the left in the Excel file, or be the only tab in the file, and the file must be saved as a Microsoft Excel Worksheet.
+- Provide a Staton ID name in cell B1. - The instrument's logging interval (minutes) must be entered in cell B5 as a number. - Launch, deployment, and retrieval times must be entered in cells B6 to B8 formatted as shown. - The order of the columns (see headers in rows 19, 20) from left to right must be as shown.
+Mountain Standard Time (column C) must be formatted as shown; the program uses this time column to compute daily DO delta. - You will need to have added the two flag columns to the spreadsheet, they are not part of any instrument output. - The first row of continuous data must begin on row 21. - When finished, the formatted tab must be the tab furthest to the left in the Excel file, or be the only tab in the file, and the file must be saved as a Microsoft Excel Worksheet.